wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 18 And when they arrived in the back parts of the far extended provinces of Columbia, the husbandmen opened their mouths, and the dumb beasts looked at them with astonishment.

-19 Neither doth the scribe marvel at their astonishment; for were not the servants of the king astonished, out of measure, at the brave men of Columbia.
+19 Neither doth the scribe marvel at their astonishment ; for were not the servants of the king astonished, out of measure, at the brave men of Columbia.

 [36]